 Melatonin is generally safe for short-term use but can cause side effects.

-For many women, menopause and high blood pressure seem to go hand in hand.
+For many women, menopause and high blood pressure seem to go together.
+Discover why.

-Combining migraine medications and antidepressants may pose several concerns.
+Combining migraine medicines and antidepressants may pose several concerns.

 Certain antidepressants are used in migraine treatment.
 Learn more about these medications.

 Migraines can be associated with certain gastrointestinal problems.
 Learn more.

 Antidepressants don't always ease mild depression symptoms, but you may still benefit from treatment.

 The term "ministroke" typically refers to a transient ischemic attack.